 I declare I am the authorised person to submit this application on behalf of my organisation and are authorised to sign legal documents on behalf of the organisation.

-I declare the information provided in this application and attachments is to the best of my knowledge true, correct and discloses all estimates as accurate as possible.
+I declare the information provided in this application and attachments is to the best of my knowledge true, correct.

 I have attached supporting documentation (including receipts or invoices).